 Borage – This herb is an all-around good guy, with attractive blooms that attract pollinators and beneficial insects, while strengthening strawberry plants’ resistant to disease.
 Many gardeners claim that borage makes strawberries taste even sweeter.

 Thyme – Plant thyme around the border of a strawberry patch to deter worms.
 Thyme also attracts syrphid flies (also known as hover flies), beneficial insects that dine on soft-bodied pests such as aphids, thrips, scale, and caterpillars.

 Lettuce and spinach – Many gardeners believe that interplanting lettuce and spinach with strawberries enhances the productivity of all three plants.
 The leafy plants may also hide ripe berries from hungry birds.

-Beans – Legumes are natural fertilizer producers, hosting bacteria that fix nitrogen in the soil.
+Beans – Legumes (beans) are natural fertilizer producers, hosting bacteria that fix nitrogen in the soil.

-Dill, fennel, coriander, mint and sage – These herbs and many others are excellent companions for strawberries, helping to repel slugs and other pests.
+Herbs – Dill, fennel, coriander, mint, sage and many others are excellent companions for strawberries, helping to repel slugs and other pests.
 Keep in mind that some herbs, especially mint, should be planted in containers as the plants are aggressive and can easily take over a strawberry patch.